billkable/tap-troubleshooting/tap-dev-lessons.md

     -   Make a code change, integrate to mainline and watch the supply chain test, build and deploy it.

+## Prerequisites

+-   Available TAP Beta 4 (0.4.0) installed and configured
+    (either Development or Full profiles)

+-   Developer workstation with following tools:
+    - `kubectl`, `krew` and `tree` plugins
+    - `kapp`
+    - `kn`
+    - `k6` (optional for local load testing)

+Ideally workstation is MacOSX, Linux, or Windows with WSL.

+"Best Before Date":
+This workshop is likely not to work as-is on Beta 5 or later, use at your own risk.

 ## Prepare a workload for GitOps

 You need to prepare for a workload: